SneakySTurtle/Server-File-Auto-Backup/README.md

-# Server-File-Auto-Backup
+# LNMP Auto Backup Web And MySQL Files
-auto compress the specified file and the specified database then upload to the specified FTP server
+1.Test only in the CentOS with LNMP
-# CentOS support only
+# CentOS Support Only
-# MySQL support only
+# MySQL Support Only